jacklehamster/boardgame/README.md

 Simply take turn putting a number, going from 1 to 16.
 Maximize the sum of lines going your way, while minimizing the sum going the opponent's way, but be careful because only prime numbers count.
 ___

+This project is meant for easily producing board games, along with an AI to play against.
+Feel free to use it to create your own board games.